Coarse median algebras: The intrinsic geometry of coarse median spaces and their intervals: Preliminaries

-The constant $\kappav$ depends only on the parameters $\rho, \kappaiv$, however it is convenient to carry it with us in calculations.
+By Proposition \ref{def:coarse median space}, the constant $\kappav$ depends only on the parameters $\rho$ and $\kappaiv$.
+However it is convenient to carry it with us in calculations.
 With this in mind we make the following definition.

-\begin{defn} We define the \emph{parameters} for a coarse median space $(X,d,\mu)$ to be any 3-tuple $(\rho, \kappaiv, \kappav)$ of constants satisfying the axioms in Definition \ref{coarse median operator} together with estimate (\ref{five point estimate}).
-In the (quasi-)geodesic case, $\rho$ in (C1) can be chosen as: $\rho(t)=Kt+H_0$ for some constants $K,H_0>0$; hence in this case, we also refer to the 4-tuple $(K,H_0,\kappaiv, \kappav)$ as parameters of $(X,d,\mu)$. \end{defn}
+\begin{defn} We define the notion of \emph{parameters} for a coarse median space $(X,d,\mu)$ to be any 3-tuple $(\rho, \kappaiv, \kappav)$ of constants satisfying the axioms in Definition \ref{coarse median operator} together with estimate (\ref{five point estimate}).
+Writing the control function $\rho$ in the form of $\rho(t)=Kt+H_0$ for some positive constants $K$ and $H_0$, we also refer to the 4-tuple $(K,H_0,\kappaiv, \kappav)$ as parameters of $(X,d,\mu)$. \end{defn}

+As remarked by Bowditch \cite{bowditch2013coarse} (in the discussion following Lemma 8.1 there), one can relax axioms (M1) and (M2) without loss to the following: \begin{itemize} \item[(C0) \emph{Coarse localisation and coarse symmetry}:] There is a constant $\kappao >0$ such that for all points $a_1,a_2,a_3$ in $X$, $\mu(a_1,a_1,a_2)\thicksim_{\kappao} a_1$ and $\langle a_{\sigma(1)},a_{\sigma(2)},a_{\sigma(3)}\rangle \thicksim_{\kappao} \mu(a_1,a_2,a_3)$ for any permutation $\sigma$ of $\{1,2,3\}$. \end{itemize} Any such ternary operator can be replaced by an operator satisfying the localisation and symmetry conditions (M1) and (M2) of Definition \ref{median algebra defn} at the cost of moving the values $\mu(a,b,c)$ only a uniformly bounded distance.
+These axioms are more robust under coarse constructions so we make the following definition:

+\begin{defn} A \emph{coarse median structure} on a metric space $(X,d)$ is a triple $(X,d,\mu)$ satisfying axioms (C0), (C1) and (C2).
+Parameters for the structure are given by the function $\rho$ from (C1) together with the constants $\kappao, \kappaiv, \kappav$. \end{defn}

+\begin{rem} The discussion above can be summarised as the assertion that any coarse median structure $(X,d,\mu)$ can be replaced by a coarse median space $(X,d,\mu')$ such that the maps $\mu$ and $\mu'$ are uniformly close.
+Abusing terminology, we say that the space is uniformly close to the structure. \end{rem}